Roberto Bautista Agut

-Roberto Bautista Agut (/es/; (Note: In isolation, Bautista is pronounced /es/.) born 14 April 1988) is a Spanish professional tennis player.
-He has been ranked as high as world No. 9 by the ATP in singles, achieved on 4 November 2019.
-His most significant final has been the 2016 Shanghai Masters.
-His best Grand Slam result is reaching the semifinals at 2019 Wimbledon.
-Bautista Agut has won twelve ATP singles titles out of twenty three finals, the biggest being the ATP 500 title in Dubai.
+Roberto Bautista Agut (/es/; (Note: In isolation, Bautista is pronounced /es/.) born 14 April 1988) is a Spanish former professional tennis player.
+He has been ranked world No. 9 in singles by the ATP, achieved in November 2019.
+Bautista Agut has won twelve ATP Tour singles titles, and reached the semifinals at the 2019 Wimbledon Championships.
+He was part of the victorious Spanish team at the 2019 Davis Cup.

 Career

-Juniors

-As a junior, Bautista Agut compiled a singles win–loss record of 41–13, reaching as high as No. 47 in junior world rankings in July 2006.
-He did not perform at the level of other future top players.

-2009–2012: Pro tour highlights
+2009–2012: Grand Slam and top 100 debuts

 In 2009, Bautista Agut qualified for the ATP 500 tournament in Valencia, where he lost to Albert Montañés in the first round.

 He qualified for his first Grand Slam appearance in the 2012 Australian Open.
 He lost in the first round to Ricardo Mello in straight sets.

 On 13 August 2012, Bautista Agut broke into the top 100 for the first time after strong performances in Challenger tournaments.
 He reached his first ATP-level quarterfinal at St. Petersburg later that year, losing to Fabio Fognini.